seen it cheaper? Chat or Call Us 1300 942 765

 Can You Transport A Fridge Laying Down?

 It's a common question, but the answer is a resounding no. Transporting a fridge laying down can lead to compressor damage and other issues.
-Always transport your fridge in an upright position to maintain its functionality and longevity.
+When it comes to moving fridges, always transport your fridge in an upright position to maintain its functionality and longevity.

 How Long Should You Leave a Fridge After Moving It?